payush624/Disaster-Tweets---Natural-Language-Processing/README.md

 Fig.2 - Disaster Tweet Example
 </p>

-Before working on building a model, I came accross various challeges with data ie there were many specials characters, numbers, links etc. To overcome this I used regex to remove unwanted links, digits etc then tokenized my dataset and removed the stop words.
-After performing Text Data Processing, below is the comparison of uncleaned tweets (left) vs cleaned tweets (right)
+Prior to building a model, I encountered several challenges with the data, such as the presence of special characters, numbers, and links.
+To overcome these issues, I applied regular expressions to remove unwanted elements, such as links and digits.
+I then tokenized the dataset and removed stop words.
+After performing text data processing, the comparison below illustrates the difference between uncleaned tweets (left) and cleaned tweets (right).

 <p align = "center">
 <img src = "https://github.com/payush624/Disaster-Tweets---Natural-Language-Processing/blob/21e69dc2750f2e21fa96e73c33c1ea613dd0febd/cleaned%20vs%20uncleaned.png">